 How will my health care provider find out what's causing my problem?

-After taking your history your Physical Therapist will then physically examine the muscles and joints of your low back and ask you to move in different directions to determine how your pain is affected.
-It is important that your Physical Therapist understands how your back is aligned, finds out where it hurts, and checks which movements make it better or worse.
+After assessing your medical history, your Physical Therapist will physically examine the muscles and joints of your low back and ask you to move in different directions to determine how your pain is affected.
+It is important that your Physical Therapist understands how your back is aligned, finds out where it hurts, and checks which movements improve or worsen your symptoms.

-Your Physical Therapist may do some simple tests to check the function of the nerves in your back.
-These tests are used to measure the sensation, reflexes and strength in your legs or feet.
-The information from your medical history and physical examination will help your Physical Therapist decide what else needs to be looked at in the examination.
+Your Physical Therapist may also perform some simple tests to check the function of the nerves in your back.
+These tests are used to measure the sensation, reflexes, and strength in your legs or feet.
+The information from your medical history and physical examination will help your Physical Therapist decide what else needs to be evaluated during the examination.

-Most people with back pain will NOT need x-rays or other tests in order to diagnose and treat their pain.
-In some cases if an x-ray or other diagnostic could be helpful, then your Physical Therapist will refer you to a doctor for further diagnostic imaging.
+Most people with low back pain will NOT need x-rays or other tests to diagnose and treat their pain.
+In some cases, if an x-ray or other diagnostic could be helpful, your Physical Therapist will refer you to a doctor for further diagnostic imaging.

-Once your physical examination is complete, your Physical Therapist at Kendall Physical Therapy will discuss treatment options with you that will help speed your recovery so that you can return to your normal lifestyle as quickly as possible.
-It should be noted again that in many cases an exact single structure causing your back pain won’t be specifically identified.
-Back pain is rarely that simple.
-Not specifically identifying a single structure causing your issue does not preclude Physical Therapy treatment from helping; most cases of low back pain can be resolved or managed very well with consistent Physical Therapy treatment.
-Treatment will be very individual to you - who you are, how your body moves, what your health beliefs are, and what kind of life you live.
+Once your physical examination is complete, your Physical Therapist at Kendall Physical Therapy will discuss treatment options with you that will help speed your recovery, so that you can return to your normal lifestyle as quickly as possible.
+It should be noted again that in many cases, one distinct, single structure that is causing your back pain may not be identified.
+Low back pain is rarely that simple.
+However, even if one specific structure cannot be identified as the cause of the pain, this does not mean Physical Therapy might not be beneficial.
+On the contrary, most cases of low back pain can be resolved or effectively managed with consistent Physical Therapy treatment.
+The treatment regimen will be structured to your individual needs, such as who you are (e.g., age, gender), how your body moves, what your health beliefs are, and what kind of life you live.

 Kendall Physical Therapy provides Physical Therapist services in Yorkville.